makerdao/community/governance/polls/Ratification Poll for Adding Sidestream Auction Services Core Unit, SAS-001 - November 8, 2021.md

 ## Review

-The community may vote in this poll to express support or opposition to $mip_set being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to Adding Sidestream Auction Services Core Unit, SAS-001 being accepted and implemented in the Maker Protocol.

 ### MIP39c2-SP25